How to Open a Large Log File

 Does this upload my log file anywhere?

 No. The file is read directly by your browser and never leaves your device — there is no upload and no server involved.
+This matters especially for logs, which often contain IP addresses, API keys, session tokens, stack traces, and other sensitive data: none of it is ever transmitted, logged, or stored anywhere outside your machine.

 How large a file can it actually open?